Inventory Audits: How to Create Counting Procedures

 They might be nobody’s favourite thing, but audits play a big role in your business’s growth.
 They help you manage inventory with less waste and understand where things are and aren’t working.
 Whether it’s for internal purposes or at the request of an external auditor, once you understand the nuances of an inventory audit, you can prepare effectively and run them well.
 Right now, that probably doesn’t change the fact just seeing the word “audit” sends shivers down your spine.
 But it’s time to get comfortable and confident with this beneficial and necessary process.

 Free inventory management you can count on.Get Started

 What is an inventory audit?

 An inventory audit is the process of checking a company’s inventory methods, and confirming that financial records and the actual count of goods match.
-They can be run internally by you and your team, by in-house auditors from your parent company (if you work as part of a franchise) or by an external auditing company.
+They can be run internally by you and your team, by in-house auditors from your parent company or by an external auditing company.

 It’s important to conduct inventory audits to maintain exact quantities of stock and raw materials, and to spot causes of shrinkage.
 A better understanding of the products you have stocked, when they’re moving and in what quantities is crucial to cost-saving and planning.
 It ensures that there are no issues with the way you store and handle stock, and that no theft is taking place.

 During an inventory audit, records are validated through a number of checks.
 You, your staff or the external auditor manages thes, and they include:

 - Inspection: checks your internal records and documentation.
 For example, to make sure stock sheets have been signed by the recipient.

 - Observation: checks the inventory management processes carried out by your team.